NSE - National Stock Exchange

 The National Stock Exchange is a large and well-diversified bourse that offers various products in all market segments such as equity, equity derivatives, currency derivatives, debt, mutual funds, IPO etc. Nifty is the most crucial benchmark index for the Indian stock market.

-Below is the List of Top NSE Indices -
+Below are the List of Top NSE Indices -

 • ● Nifty 50